Type your question then click from the drop-down list 👇

 Roosters and Peafowl Regulations

-Roosters and peafowl ownership outside the townsite is subject to strict regulations to prevent nuisance to nearby residents.
+Roosters and peafowl ownership outside the town site is subject to strict regulations to prevent nuisance to nearby residents.
 Effective containment and management practices are crucial to ensure minimal disturbance:

 Enclosure Requirements